 Hairy eggplant may be eaten raw by themselves or cooked in dishes to add a touch of piquant sweet and sourness -

 Inventory, lb : 0

 This item was last sold on : 09/15/14

 Blue pumpkins tend to have deep, rounded ridges running from top to bottom.
 The skin ranges in color from dusky blue-gray to blue-green with a striking deep, orange flesh.
 Many varieties of blue pumpkin are known for their exceptionally sweet flesh which when cooked has a smooth, favorable texture.

 Blue pumpkins are available in the fall.

-Produce with bright orange flesh like the blue pumpkin is rich in beta-carotene which is converted by our bodies into vitamin A.
+Produce with bright orange flesh like the Blue pumpkin is rich in beta-carotene which is converted by the human body into vitamin A.

 Blue pumpkins can be used as you would any fresh pumpkin.
 Their sweet flavor lends itself well to pie fillings, scones and cakes.
 Alternately you can use roasted pieces in risottos, salads and pasta dishes.
 Cook till soft and use as a filling for ravioli or incorporate into dough when making gnocchi.
 Dice and add to curries, soups and stews.
 To showcase its unique exterior color slice into wedges leaving the skin attached and serve roasted or grilled.

 Blue pumpkins are commonly grown in Australia, New Zealand and the United States.
 Like many pumpkins, Blue pumpkins grow well in full sun and prefer warm, moderately moist summers.
 Do not harvest pumpkins until they reach their appropriate size and turn the color of their particular variety.